igwed93/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 JavaScript is an object-oriented programming language, and what makes it more amazing to implement is that it's quite similar to other object-oriented programming languages like Python.
 In addition, just as in python, everything in JavaScript is an object.

 **Concepts Learned:**
-- creating an object in JavaScript: In simple terms, an object is created the moment you instantiate any variable in JavaScript.
+- **creating an object in JavaScript**: In simple terms, an object is created the moment you instantiate any variable in JavaScript.
 To be more explicit, objects can be created in JavaScript by initializing various key-value pairs enclosed in curly brackets to a variable.

 - **this**: the this keyword works like the self keyword of Python in the definition of a class. **this** is used as a reference to the instance of a class or to an object itself.